Federal Direct Loan Information:

 Other than interest, is there a charge for this loan?

 There is a loan fee on all Direct Subsidized and Unsubsidized Loans.
 The loan fee is a percentage of the amount of each loan you receive.
-For loans first disbursed on or after December 1, 2013 and before October 1, 2014, the loan origination fee is 1.072%.
-For loans first disbursed on or after October 1, 2014 and before October 1, 2015 the fee is increased to 1.073%.
+For loans first disbursed on or after October 1, 2014 and before October 1, 2015 the fee is 1.073%.
+For loans first disbursed on or after October 1, 2016 the loan origination fee will be decreased to 1.068% of the principle loan amount.
 We will deduct the loan origination fee proportionately from each loan disbursement.
 The specific loan origination fee that you are charged will be reflected in a disclosure statement that we send to you.

 Before Accepting a Student Loan...